-The choices of the parameters $n,R_n$ has a big influence on the results of the algorithm.
-Therefore we share the experience we made while working with the algorithm.
+The choices of the parameters $n,R_n$ have a major influence on the results of the Voronoi-LSQ algorithm.
+Therefore, we share the experience we made while working with the algorithm.
 For the parameter $n$ we obtained better results for higher values.
-In principle one can choose $n$ as big as possible, but the distances $R_{i+1}-R_i$ between the values of consecutive radii should not be smaller than the average nearest neighbor distance in the test data.
 We often used the value $n=50$.

 The choice of the parameter $R_n$ is much more intricate.
 The theory requires the value of $R_n$ to be smaller than the reach of the original set $K$ that is represented by the data $K_0$.
-In practice this value is usually unknown.
+In practice, this value is usually unknown.
 If the original set is supposed to be convex, $R_n$ could in principle be arbitrarily big.
-In the general case one should choose this parameter depending on an assessment of the data.
+In the general case, one should choose this parameter depending on an assessment of the data.
 It is important that $R_n$ is not too small.
-We recommend it to be at least $d+1$ times the average nearest neighbor distance $av(K_0)$ in the test data $K_0$, but from our experiences this value sometimes needs to be increased further.
+We recommend it to be at least $d+1$ times the average nearest neighbor distance $av(K_0)$ in the test data $K_0$, that is,

+From our experience, this value sometimes needs to be increased further and \eqref{Faustregel} should be treated as a lower bound.
 For more advanced applications and requirements, Bayesian optimization can be a helpful tool for obtaining the best possible parameters.